-In the event that two students have taken the same number of weighted (5.0) courses with all A's and they both have all A's in all other courses taken, they will have tied QPA's.
-In the event of a QPA tie, the student with the highest cumulative grade point average (GPA) will be Valedictorian.
-In the event of a second round tie, the valedictorian distinction will be shared.
-The same consideration will be given in the case of a tie for salutatorian.
+In the event that two students have taken the same number of weighted (5.0) courses with all A's and they both have A's in all other courses taken, they will have tied QPA's.
+In the event of a QPA tie, the student with the highest cumulative grade point average (GPA) in all high school courses will be the Valedictorian.

+In the event of a second round tie (identical GPA's), the Valedictorian distinction will be shared.
+The same consideration will be given in the case of a tie for Salutatorian.